-Using a smart thermostat isn’t just smart for saving on heating costs.
-It can also alert you if there’s a problem with your furnace.
+Using a smart thermostat isn’t just wise for spending less on heating costs.
+It can also let you know if there’s an issue with your furnace.

-The Google Nest has a function called Furnace Heads Up, which will let you know if it detects an issue with your heating system.
-You’ll notice the alert on the thermostat, in the app and in your monthly Nest Home report.
+The Google Nest is equipped with a function called Furnace Heads Up, which will let you know if it detects an issue with your heating system.
+You’ll see the warning on the thermostat, in the app and in your monthly Nest Home report.

-One of the most typical problems is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
-Here’s why this is happening and how you can fix it.
+One of the most common issues is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
+Here’s what’s doing on and how you can fix it.

-When you get the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” it's saying your furnace is short cycling.
-Short cycling is when the furnace switches on for a short period of time then turns off.
-This HVAC game of red light, green light stops your home from being warm and can increase your energy bill.
+When you get the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” that means your furnace is short cycling.
+Short cycling is when the furnace switches on for a brief period of time then switches off.
+This HVAC game of red light, green light prevents your home from being warm and can increase your energy bill.
 It can also increase deterioration on your furnace.
 It may also be more susceptible to breaking down and may even require replacement sooner.

-Without Furnace Heads Up, you might not detect your furnace is turning on and off often, since its blower fan might keep going.
-This feature can detect power interruptions that happen during short cycling.
+Without Furnace Heads Up, you might not detect your furnace is turning on and off frequently, because its blower fan might keep running.
+This feature can detect power interruptions that occur during short cycling.